Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - To achieve interface in java we will use a keyword called implements.
 - By default interface methods are public and abstract.
 - By default interface variables are public static final.
+- From JDK 1.9 onwards interface can have private methods (i.e.) We can declare private method as a static or non static.
+- In JDK 1.8 interface can have static and deafult methods.

 __Example__